indhirakumar-ik/indhirakumar-ik/README.md

 </div>

 <p align="center">
-I am Indhirakumar, a final year B.Tech student specializing in Artificial Intelligence and Data Science.
+a final year B.Tech student specializing in Artificial Intelligence and Data Science.
 I am passionate about efficient, scalable, and intelligent software solutions.
 My primary interests lie in full-stack development, problem-solving, and applying AI concepts to real-world challenges.

 I have hands-on experience in programming languages such as Java and Python, along with front-end technologies like HTML, CSS, and JavaScript.
 I continuously work on improving my technical skills by building projects and exploring modern development tools.
 I am a DSA problem solver and have solved 100+ problems on LeetCode.